Ainderby Quernhow

 Ainderby Quernhow is a village and civil parish in North Yorkshire, England.
-The village is situated on the B6267 Thirsk to Masham road just east of the A1(M) and is about five miles west of Thirsk.
+The village is situated on the B6267 Thirsk to Masham road just east of the A1(M) and is 6.3 mi west of Thirsk.
 The population of the civil parish was estimated at 70 in 2014.

 The Quernhow at Ainderby is a small mound on the nearby Roman Road which marked the boundary between the parishes of Ainderby and Middleton Quernhow.
 The mound at Ainderby Quernhow was demolished to make way for the upgrading of the A1(M) and its history is commemorated in a stone laid down in the grounds of the Quernhow Café which now adjoins the A6055.

 Ainderby Mires and Ainderby Steeple are also in the district, the latter refers to the local church spire, the former to marshy mires.

-From 1974 to 2023 it was part of the district of Hambleton, it is now administered by the unitary North Yorkshire Council.
+From 1974 to 2023 it was part of the Hambleton District, it is now administered by the unitary North Yorkshire Council.